yuuukun/Online-LibGDX-Atlas-Editor/readme.md

 ### Development
 Want to contribute?
-I've made this for my own use, and I didn't care about layout and some Atlas functionalities that I wasn't using.
-If you see something you can add, change, improve some existing functionality or anything, would be great.
+I've made this for my own use, and I didn't care about layout and some Atlas functionalities that I wasn't using If you see something you can add, change, improve some existing functionality or anything, would be great.